-Carole Bellini-Sharp has directed over 50 professional and college theatre productions, including Conduct of Life at the Hispanic Theatre Festival in Miami, Lady Day at the Emerson Bar and Grill in Syracuse and Soul Sisters, which toured colleges and universities in the U.S. Some of the more recent productions she has directed with students include John O’Keefe’s All Night Long, Caryl Churchill’s Vinegar Tom.
+Carole Bellini-Sharp has directed more than 60 professional and college theatre productions, including Conduct of Life at the Hispanic Theatre Festival in Miami, Lady Day at the Emerson Bar and Grill in Syracuse and Soul Sisters, which toured colleges and universities in the U.S. Some of the more recent productions she has directed with students include John O’Keefe’s All Night Long, and Caryl Churchill’s Vinegar Tom.
 Bellini-Sharp has worked for the past 10 years with members of The Roy Hart International Theatre Institute in Malerargues, France and in the U.S. She is developing a new piece based on dreams.
 Sharp earned a doctorate in drama from Carnegie-Mellon University.

-David Stoughton has worked professionally as a freelance designer and technician.
-He has designed lighting and sound for a diverse array of productions in both academic and professional venues across the country.
+David Stoughton has worked professionally as a freelance designer and technician, designing lighting and sound for a diverse array of productions in both academic and professional venues across the country.
 His recent design work includes lighting for The Good Person of Szechwan and Dark Play at Hamilton; A Christmas Carol and Tigers Be Still at Theatre Squared in Fayetteville, Ark.; Romeo and Juliet at the Michigan Shakespeare Festival; Mlle.
 Modiste at the Ohio Light Opera; and the Central and Near East Concert Series for the Cleveland Museum of Art.
 Before coming to Hamilton, Stoughton taught and designed at the University of Texas El Paso.